ottemo/styleguide/style/javascript-angularjs.md

     Notice that the important stuff is scattered in the preceding example.
 In the example below, notice that the important stuff is up top.
 For example, the members bound to the controller such as vm.avengers and vm.title.
 The implementation details are down below.
 This is just easier to read.
     ```js
     /*
-    * recommend
+     * good
      * Using function declarations
      * and bindable members up top.
      */
     function AvengersController(avengersService, logger) {
         var vm = this;
         vm.avengers = [];